eheperson/momentup-project/README.md

 # MOMENTUP Project
-project repo for momentup company
+Project repo for momentup company

+**NOTE**: *The purpose of the `./lab` directory is to testing new updates before applying to the web app and it is totaly seperated form `./web` which is the main directory of this project.*

 ---
 ## Setup Steps :